NEW MEXICO JUNIOR COLLEGE

 absence, against the 90% attendance requirement.

-If you are not present for roll call you will be counted absent on your professionalism grade.
-This will also affect your attendance hours .
+However; if you are not present for roll call you will be counted tardy on your professionalism grade.
+This will also affect your attendance hours as the time clock records in 15 minute increments.

 The Cosmetology faculty does not accept make-up work.
-The student will be given the opportunity to retake a failed exam (except for midterms, finals) (1) one time in the testing center.
+You will be given the opportunity to retake a failed exam (except for mid terms, finals) (1) one time within one week of original test day.
 Your highest grade will be recorded.
-You will have one (1) week to take the exam.

 Students may not be called from a scheduled theory class to perform services on the public.